Skip to main content

 Posted: January 15, 2026

-The Department of War's Environmental Security Technology Certification Program (ESTCP) released a solicitation on January 8, 2026, requesting proposals that address energy security, infrastructure resilience, and sustainment challenges.
-The due date for all pre-proposals is due March 12, 2026.
+The Department of Defense's Environmental Security Technology Certification Program (ESTCP) released a solicitation on January 8, 2026, requesting proposals that address energy security, infrastructure resilience, and sustainment challenges.
+The due date for all pre-proposals is March 12, 2026.

 EPA Superfund Counts Per Minute Electronic Calculator